Israel keeps Gaza border crossing closed while reducing aid deliveries

 On Monday, Hamas handed over the last 20 living hostages to Israel.
 In exchange Israel released about 1,700 prisoners, including women and children, taken from Gaza and held without charge.
 Israel also freed 242 Palestinian prisoners serving long-term sentences, sending more than half of them into exile.

-Abu Bakr Bashir contributed reporting from Sheffield, England, and Shir David contributed reporting from Tel Aviv.
+Abu Bakr Bashir contributed reporting from Sheffield, England, and Shir David contributed reporting from Tel Aviv, Israel.

 Copyright 2025 NPR